Intersec/ripit/README.md

 ## Limitations

-* Synchronization on a single branch is handled.
-Support for multiple branches is planned.
 * **ripit** is still in alpha stage.
 Complex topologies might break down, and copies must be impected by hand to make sure no private information are leaked.
 A stable release is planned in the near future.